coderfong/moq-pools/REALTIME_NOTIFICATIONS.md

 # Real-Time Notifications Setup

-This guide explains how to set up and use real-time WebSocket notifications in PoolBuy.
+This guide explains how to set up and use real-time WebSocket notifications in MOQPools.

 ## Overview